 With someone else (role-playing):

-If you have someone to do this technique with you can do a role-playing dialogue
+If you have someone to practice this technique with you can try doing a role-playing dialogue

 - Write down a copy of your negative, self-defeating thoughts around a particular situation